HariRangarajan-Solace/solace-aws-integration-workshop/content/4_ModuleTwo_CustomClients/23_ClientFrontend.en.md

 In this workshop, our primary use case involves an edge broker that provides FX pricing to client desktop and mobile devices for easy access and review.

 Users are divided into different categories (categories 1-4) based on the refresh rates of the data they receive. \
-This rate limiting is implemented using the concept of Direct Messaging Eliding backed by client profiles with the corresponding message delays. \
+This rate limiting is implemented using the concept of Direct Messaging Eliding backed by client profiles with the corresponding message delays.

-This client application is built using Angular and the Solace Nodejs API and deployed in a docker container within the EC2 instance.
+> Run the below steps in a new terminal in the Cloud9 environment.
+Do not stop the admin application that we deployed in the previous step

 ### Step 1 : Installing development tools
 In the previous step, you had successfully connected to your EC2 instance using an SSH terminal.